Cellular structures using $\textbf{U}_q$-tilting modules: The cellular structure and EndMod

-\begin{proof} First we note that $\overline{g}\circ\overline{f}+\Endrr^{<\lambda}$ does not depend on the choices for the lifts, because the change-of-basis matrix from Lemma~\ref{lem-cell4} is unitriangular (and works the ``other way around'' as well).
+\begin{proof} First we note that $\overline{g}\circ\overline{f}+\Endrr^{<\lambda}$ does not depend on the choices for the lifts $\overline{f},\overline{g}$, because the change-of-basis matrix from \fullref{lem-cell4} is unitriangular (and works for swapped roles of $f$'s and $g$'s as well).
 This makes the pairing well-defined.